 Experts In Resolving Honey Bee Problems

-Honey bees are important to our environment and our food source.
+Honey bees are essential to our environment and our food source.
 The United States Department of Agriculture says honey bee pollination is responsible for every third bite of food we take.
 Despite all that honey bees do for us, they can become a pest that damages your home and puts your family at risk for bee stings if they build their hives inside your walls or ceilings.
 The Jacksonville area has both dangerous Africanized honey bees and the gentler European honey bees.
-No matter which type of bee you’re have trouble with, we can help.
-In fact, Lindsey Pest Services offers property owners in Jacksonville and along the First Coast two forms of honey bee removal: honey bee removal and replacement, or elimination.
+No matter which type of bee you’re having trouble with, we can help.
+Lindsey Pest Services offers property owners in Jacksonville and along the First Coast two forms of honey bee removal: honey bee removal and replacement or elimination.

 Here's how we get rid of honey bees from your home:

 Because of the benefits honey bees offer, we like to remove and relocate the honey bees if possible.
 This involves cutting into the wall or ceiling where the honey bees are and placing them into nook hives to transport them to our apiary.
 We do not provide repair services, so if we go with this method of honey bee removal, the damage repair is up to the homeowner.

 For homeowners who do not want to cut into the walls or ceiling, we can eliminate honey bees by injecting foam into the infested area.
 This method of honey bee removal will kill the bees.

 Why Getting Rid Of Honey Bees Inside Your Home Is A Must